 3. Back yourself with research

-There are a wide range of studies, statistics and resources exploring the history, safety, benefits and medicinal uses of cannabis today and throughout human history.
+There are a wide range of studies, statistics and resources exploring the history, safety, medicinal uses, potential therapeutic benefits and also potential risks of cannabis today and throughout human history.
 If you're going to try and educate your loved one and clear up misinformation, try to back yourself with the right research and resources to help you speak from a place of understanding.
+Remember that it's important to review a wide range of research to get a full understanding of both the benefits and risks of medicinal cannabis and know that more research is needed in this space.

-Some reputable places to source your medicinal cannabis information from are peer-reviewed medical journals, university departments or initiatives dedicated to researching cannabinoid therapies, peer-reviewed articles about cannabis clinical trials and any reputable platform or initiative dedicated to exploring the benefits and uses of medicinal cannabis (always check any references they’ve provided to ensure they’re coming from reputable sources).
+Some reputable places to source your medicinal cannabis information from are peer-reviewed medical journals, university departments or initiatives dedicated to researching cannabinoid therapies and plant medicine, peer-reviewed articles about cannabis clinical trials and any reputable platform or initiative dedicated to exploring the benefits and uses of medicinal cannabis (always check any references they’ve provided to ensure they’re coming from reputable sources).

-You might like to talk about how cannabis has been used as a medicine throughout human history, or how many countries have legalised cannabis as a medicine today.
-You can point to studies where cannabis has shown to be beneficial in treating or mitigating the symptoms of certain conditions, such as your own condition or even a condition your loved one suffers from, if you feel comfortable.
+You might like to talk about how plant medicine has been used as a medicine throughout human history, or how some countries have legalised cannabis as a medicine today.
+You can point to studies where medical cannabis has shown to be beneficial in treating or mitigating the symptoms of certain conditions for some patients, such as your own condition or even a condition your loved one suffers from, if you feel comfortable.

 You might want to share the studies and information you come across with your loved one for them to look at on their own time so they can read and digest the information when they’re ready.